 1. I obtained a Computer UPS and plugged my rig into it.

 2. I verified that the radio would run for at least 10 minutes on the UPS, and that the UPS was not generating RFI.

 3. I turned off all the computers in my home, and everything else that does not like power fails.
 This included the refrigerator and anything with a computer in it, microwaves, etc.

 4. I threw the main breaker and watched my RFI levels.

 To my amazement, a lot of my RFI went away.
-OK I knew I had RFI in my house, and I knew I was causing it.
-This is good, this means I can control it and I don’t have to involve anyone, or any other company in making it go away!
+OK I knew I had RFI in my house, and I knew I was causing some of it, but not that much!
+This is good, this means I can control it and I don’t have to involve anyone, or an outside company in making it go away!
 I killed all the breakers in my power box, and turned on the main again.
-This caused no change in the RFI levels, good, it was not the main breaker causing the RFI…
+This caused no change in the RFI levels, good, it was not the main breaker, or anything in the service panel causing the RFI…

 Room by Room testing: